 NC

-LAB is an editorial board member for PLOS Neglected Tropical Diseases and an author for Elsevier and UpToDate.
+LAB is reimbursed by UpToDate for authorship.
 LAB has received funding from the National Institutes of Health.
 LAB is the author of two articles cited in this topic.

 Dr Luther Bartelt would like to gratefully acknowledge Dr Fida Khan and Dr Musaddiq Waheed, previous contributors to this topic.